Sneakynarnar/youre-fat-stop-that/README.md

 - Naming system for variables and classes are inconsistent at times.
 Sometimes I join words by camelCase and other I use dashes, this would have been fixed given more time
 - Some requests need to be input checked more since it's quite easy to crash the server at the moment.
 - More moduarlisation.
 A lot of my server code is in one file which is not as maintanable as if I had it in multiple files
+- More exercises with more accurate info, since it does not take 5 seconds to do a burpee unless you are *very* *very* bad at it.

 ## ALL ROUTES
 ```